guilleng/c-programming-a-modern-approach-solutions/chapter7/exercises/12/README.md

 ---

-During addition on the right hand of the assignment, the integer is converted to a `float` type per the usual arithmetic conversion rules.
+For the addition on the right hand of the assignment, the integer is converted to a `float` type per the usual arithmetic conversion rules.
-When the assignment takes place, the `float` value resulting of the addition is converted to the type of `d`, `double`.
+During assignment, the value on the right-hand side of the operator is converted to the type of the variable on the left-hand side of the operator.
+The `float` value yielded in the addition is converted to the type of `d`, `double`.